Lab-Brat/cheatsheets/linux/firewall-firewalld.md

 ### firewalld
 Firewall configuration using `firewall-cmd` in Fedora/AlmaLinux/RedHat type Linux distributions.
-**Note** All actions in this readme are for changing live firewalld settings, if changes need to be persistent across reboot - add `--permanent` flag
+All actions in this cheatsheet are for changing live firewalld settings, for changes to be saved after reload add `--permanent` flag
+^^^^**Note**

 #### Basics
 * Check state `firewall-cmd --state`